CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 For the afternoon, I suggest spending your time in Fira.
 It is much bigger than Oia and has a town rather than a village feel.

-- It does get busy in the afternoons, so do not expect tranquility, but rather a liveliness and a busy atmosphere.
+- It does get busy in the afternoons, so do not expect tranquility, but rather a lively and busy atmosphere.

 - There are several beautiful churches to see and many shops, cute streets, bars, and restaurants.